Practical 3: Classification¶

 Loan_Status 0

 4. One of the important steps is to encode the categorical features.
-Try to encode the features ['Education', 'Property_Area', 'Loan_Status', 'Gender', 'Married', 'Dependents', 'Self_Employed'] with the help of the LabelEncoder class.
+Try to encode the features ['Education', 'Property_Area', 'Loan_Status', 'Gender', 'Married', 'Dependents', 'Self_Employed'] with the help of the LabelEncoder class (This will convert categorical data, like strings or labels, into numerical values, which most algorithms can process more efficiently.).
+You can use the function fit_transform() to do this conversion

 In [7]:

-You can also encode categorical variables as shown below:
+You can also encode categorical variables without the for-loop as shown below:

 loan_df['Property_Area'] = label_encoder.fit_transform(loan_df['Property_Area'])